Skip to content

 5. Technology and Visibility

 Chicken Republic’s ERP system tracks sales, inventory, procurement, and production in real-time.
-With Oracle ERP powering the backend, the supply chain team can see what’s selling, what’s in stock, and what needs restocking across hundreds of stores.
+With Oracle ERP powering the backend, the supply chain team can see what is selling, what is in stock, and what needs restocking across hundreds of stores.

 For Chicken Republic’s supply chain, data isn’t just for insight.
 It’s for action.
-Inventory is ordered before stockouts occur, prices are updated in response to market movements, and promotions are informed by real sales, not guesswork.
+Inventory is ordered before stockouts occur, prices are updated in response to market movements and real sales, not guesswork, inform promotions.

 6. Smart Delivery Partnerships